Smitten by wanderlust? Want to see the world? Why not start a travel blog to share your experiences with others?

 Your domain name should be simple and easy to remember.

 Using a brand name in the domain may not be an option for you when you’re just starting off.
-So, you should do the next best thing, select a name which you can build into a brand.
+So, you should do the next best thing, select a name that you can build into a brand.
 Something that’s short, easy to recall, and maybe a bit quirky.
 Keyword-based names are good too, though you’ll find that most are already taken up.

 You could even use your own name if you’re going to maintain a highly personal style throughout your blog.
 Or, you can use part of your name in a brand – e.g. nomadicmatt.com.